jarmokivekas/tuamk-thesis/doc/main.md

 An 8-bit sample refers to a sampling scheme where 8 bits are used to each of the in-phase (I) and quadrature (Q) samples, making the I/Q sample pair a total of 16 bits in size.
-Similarly, an I/Q pair of 16-bit samples 32 bits in size.
+Similarly, an I/Q pair of 16-bit samples is 32 bits in size.

 The USRP and GNURadio ecosystems for signal processing primarily use I/Q-sampling